Wolox/wolmo-bootstrap-react-native/KICKOFF.md

 **Important**: Once bitrise is configured, don’t forget to remove the contents of the `bitriseInfo.json`

-Once that file is filled with the correct data, move to `path-to-your-project` and run `path-to-wolmo/generators/bitrise/bitrise.js`.
+Once that file is filled with the correct data, move to `path-to-your-project` and run `yo path-to-wolmo/generators/bitrise/bitrise.js`.
 This will configure bitrise for you, and you’ll be able to go to Bitrise and see the created project.

-After the initial configuration, we’ll change both the `bitrise.yml` from the project as well as the bitrise.yml from Bitrise itself.
+After the initial configuration, we’ll change both the `bitrise.yml` from the project as well as the `bitrise.yml` from Bitrise itself.

 From Bitrise, go to *Workflow → bitrise.yml* and replace the contents with the following:

 ```yml
 ---